 What are the Different Parts of a CIBIL Report?

 Monthly records of loans and credit cards are submitted to CIBIL by various financial institutions, including banks and NBFCs.
 CIBIL collates this data to create an individual’s Credit Information Report (CIR) or CIBIL Report.
 Following are the various parts of a CIBIL report:

-Thus, the CIBIL report basically provides a detailed historic record of how an individual has handled debt in the past.
+Thus, the CIBIL credit report basically provides a detailed historic record of how an individual has handled debt in the past.
 Please note that the credit report does not include details of an individual’s investment or savings.

 What is CIBIL Rank?

 Just as CIBIL provides credit score for individuals, it generates credit rank for businesses.
-CIBIL rank serves as a numeric summary of the Company Credit Report (CCR).
+CIBIL rank serves as a numeric summary of the details included in a CIBIL Company Credit Report (CCR).
 Key features of CIBIL Rank include: